-To reach and attain accreditation for a dignify purpose seek no further.
-GOB accreditation addresses and thus includes current versions of internationally recognized and generally accepted (IRGA) benchmarks:
+To reach and attain accreditation for a dignify purpose seek no further. the GOB accreditation addresses as guidance ISO/IEC 17011 and thus includes current versions of internationally recognized and generally accepted (IRGA) benchmarks:

-- ISO/IEC 17021 for third-party management systems certification services and validation programs providers,
+- ISO/IEC 17021 for third-party management systems certification services and validation programs providers with the necessary freedom to goodness,

-- ISO/IEC 17020 for third-party inspection providers in reference to Conformity Assessment - Requirements for the Operations of Various Types of bodies performing inspection, thus for inspection activities,
+- ISO/IEC 17020 for third-party inspection providers in reference to Conformity Assessment - Requirements for the Operations of Various Types of bodies performing inspection, thus for inspection activities for the greater good,

 - ISO/IEC 17024 for certification of personnel / professionals,